 Prefect Job Description

-The Prefect Program trains experienced students to facilitate optional group study sessions in courses that have the highest drop rates or prove the most challenging to the majority of students: Biology, Chemistry, Economics, Political Science, CS, and Psychology.
+The Prefect Program trains experienced students to facilitate optional group study sessions in select courses.
 Prefects have taken the course themselves, done well in it, and been approved by the instructor.
 The sessions meet two to three times per week, and combine what-to-learn with how-to-learn strategies.
 Prefects also provide individual assistance to students who request additional help.
 Prefects challenge students to explore their learning in a course through critical thinking and problem-solving.

 The program is administered by Kathy Evertz, director of the Academic Support Center (ASC), who, in collaboration with ASC staff, hires, trains, and supervises peer facilitators.
 Prefects have work contracts of ten hours per week.